 If you want to learn coding to become a Web Developer, you’re probably feeling overwhelmed by the tools you need to learn.
 I know I was when I first started with my first web dev courses.
-What tools do you need to learn?
+Which programming language do you need to learn?
 When are you ready to make money coding?

 Now here’s the deal: becoming a Web Developer takes a lot of work.
 You need to put in tons of hours of learning and practicing.
 But you can use a few strategies to learn the skills you need faster than you might expect.